cessda/cessda.guidelines.public/technical-infrastructure/gcp-repository-standard-contents.md

 The `.gitignore` should be populated with file that are not needed in the repository, such as log files, databases, executable, results from compilation, reports from test frameworks, cached files etc.

-Here are several examples: [`.gitignore` templates](https://github.com/github/gitignore).
+Here are several [`.gitignore` templates](https://github.com/github/gitignore) hosted on GitHub.
-If copying an example file, it should be adapted to the application, and language used.
+The `.gitignore` templates should be customised for any application specific paths, such as secrets and build directoryies.

 ### CHANGELOG.md